Postgraduate Certificate (PGCert) in Surgical Education

 IV.
 Interview

-As part of the admissions process, you will be invited to interview if your written application is strong and you meet the selection criteria.
-The interview will be held via Zoom, and the panel will consist of experts in the field of surgical education who will assess your suitability to the course.
-You will be informed by email if you have been invited to interview as soon as your application has been reviewed.
+As part of the admissions process, an applicant will be invited to interview if his/her written application is strong and he/she meets the selection criteria.
+The interview will be held via Zoom, and the panel will consist of experienced surgical educationalists and consultant surgeons who will assess the applicant’s suitability to the programme.
+Applicants will be informed by email if they have been invited to interview as soon as the application has been reviewed.

 Important Dates